Gateway Commercial Finance

 True Worth of Non-Notification Factoring

-Factoring companies who offer non-notification solutions hope to attract businesses who do not want to reveal to customers that they use factoring.
+Factoring companies that offer non-notification solutions hope to attract businesses that do not want to reveal to customers that they use factoring.
 In this case, account debtors do not receive a notice of assignment directing them to remit payment to the factoring company.
-Instead, unbeknownst to the debtor, the debtor’s payment is redirected to a new lock-box.
+Instead, unbeknownst to the debtor, the debtor’s payment is redirected to a new lockbox.
 While this may seem like a simple way around disclosure, it carries considerable risk for the factoring company.

 Legal Protection Under the Uniform Commercial Code

-Under the Uniform Commercial Code, factors are legally established as the new assignee when they provide notice to the debtor that they now own the accounts receivable.[1]
+Under the Uniform Commercial Code, factors are legally established as the new assignee when they notify the debtor that they now own the accounts receivable.[1]
 As long as notices of assignment “reasonably identify the rights assigned” [2], factors simply need to show they have sent a notice, while debtors do not have to acknowledge that they have received it.

 Risky Business